 The a16z crypto funds

-a16z has $865M under management across two funds, investing in crypto companies and protocols.
+a16z crypto has more than $3B under management across three funds, investing in crypto companies and protocols.
 Our funds are designed to include the best features of traditional venture capital, updated to the modern crypto world:

 - We are long-term, patient investors.
-As a firm, we've been investing in crypto assets since 2013. a16z Crypto is a venture fund, meaning we have a committed capital base and expect to hold investments for 10+ years.
+As a firm, we've been investing in crypto since 2013. a16z crypto is structured as a venture fund, meaning we have a committed capital base and expect to hold investments for 10+ years.

 - We have “all weather” funds.
-We plan to invest consistently over time, regardless of market conditions.
+We invest consistently over time, regardless of market conditions.
 The history of crypto shows that asset prices may fluctuate but innovation continues to increase through those cycles.

 - We provide operational support to entrepreneurs.
 Our crypto investments have access to a dedicated a16z crypto operating team as well as the firm’s full team.
-Our operating teams have deep expertise in executive and technical recruiting, regulatory affairs, communications and marketing, and general startup management.
+Our operating teams have deep expertise in executive and technical recruiting, regulatory affairs, communications and marketing, network governance, and general startup management.
 We are responsible participants in the governance of companies and the governance of networks.

 - We are flexible with respect to stage, asset type, and geography.
-We invest at all stages, from early stage projects to fully developed later-stage networks like Bitcoin and Ethereum.
-We’ll invest in traditional financial instruments like equity or convertible notes, and new instruments including the direct purchase of coins/tokens.
-Crypto is a global phenomenon, with great projects all around the world, and we’ll invest accordingly.
+We invest at all stages, from early stage projects to fully developed later-stage networks.
+We’ll invest in traditional financial instruments like equity or convertible notes, and new instruments including the direct purchase of tokens.
+Crypto is a global phenomenon, and we invest everywhere.